Inside Balenciaga Fall/Winter 2026

 Vivid red coats punctuate the lineup.
 Deep greens and occasional purples appear in dresses, creating visual contrast against the otherwise dark environment.

-Unlike his work at Valentino—where color often became the central narrative device—color in this collection operates more subtly.
+Unlike his work at Valentino — where color often became the central narrative device — color in this collection operates more subtly.
 It appears as strategic accents rather than as the defining identity of the collection.

+The restraint suggests an awareness of Balenciaga’s existing aesthetic ecosystem.
 Piccioli introduces his color sensibility carefully, rather than overwhelming the brand’s established visual codes.

 Key Looks